TysonLeisiano/QAEngineerChallengeREMWaste/README.md

 ###  Back-End - Node.js, Express.js & MongoDB Atlas

 🖐 Hi there,  It's a full-stack app built in React.js for the frontend and Node.js for the backend.
 And I've used Mongodb's atlas as a cloud service provider to store data.
 This app is a simple TODO APP, this is just to showcase the basic working of a Full-stack application built in MERN.
 This app includes all the CRUD operations performed via exposed APIs.
-Please free to go through this code and enjoy!
-Hope you got the insights
+With the App's UI and it's endpoints, I have been able to perform tests (UI and APIs respectively)

   ## 📦packages used:
 **Frontend -**